thi-ng/umbrella/packages/idgen/README.md

 ## About

-Generator of opaque numeric identifiers with optional support for ID versioning and efficient re-use
+Generator of opaque numeric identifiers with optional support for ID versioning and efficient re-use.

 Previously generated IDs that have been discarded are stored in a memory-efficient implicit list of free IDs and will be re-used.
 The